WOOLCOTT FAMILIES OF LONDON

 (4) James, son of Robert, lighterman of Dockhead, and Ann Woolcott, b.
 1789 Bermondsey, d.
 1829 Bermondsey.

-(4) William Woollcott Jr., b., d.
+(4) William, son of Wiliam and Lydia Woollcott, b., d.
 1785 Whitechapel, London.

-(4) Thomas Woolcott, b.
+(4) Thomas, son of William and Lydia Woolcott, b.
 1788 Finsbury, d.
 1866 Clerkenwell, carpenter; 1843 declared bankruptcy; m.
 Maria Davenport 1812 Aldersgate, London, witness Margaret Woolcott.
 1841-51 Clerkenwell, 1861 Islington.

 (5) Thomas Samuel Woolcott, b.
 1814 St. James Clerkenwell, carpenter; declared bankruptcy in 1843; m.
 Ann Carter 1835 Camden, Middlesex.
 1841 Hackney, 1851 Clerkenwell; 1861 Islington.